viebboy/cvinfer/README.md

 - `cvinfer.common.KeyPoint`: a keypoint is a Point with confidence score
 - `cvinfer.common.OnnxModel`: abstraction to use an ONNX model.
 See more in the `examples`.

+Please take a look at source code to see what kind of methods are supported by each class

 ## `cvinfer.io` module

 - `VideoReader`: convenient class for video reader
 - `RTSPReader`: abstraction to read from RTSP stream
 - `WebcamReader`: abstraction for webcam
 - `VideoWriter`: a video writer convenient class.

+Please take a look at `examples/io_examples.py` for the demo usage of IO classes.

 ## Convention for artifact generation